tmill007/CarRentalCLI_Project/README.md.txt

 - Get bookings (by user or all bookings)

 ## Technologies
-Java, OOP, Arrays, Console I/O
+Java, OOP, Arrays, Console I/O, Maven Dependencies

 ## How to Run
 Open in IntelliJ IDEA and run `Main.java` from the `src/` directory.